Thy-GoD/Thy_GoD_Docker/README.md

 I will occasionally make changes to the container, in order to optimize, add, edit, or fix bugs.

 Btw, ports **443,80,8888,6969,8889,8080,9090** and **8585** are binded/used by default.

+## TODO List:

+Currently, I am fixing a couple bugs that occured after the latest commit (See the one with comments).
+I will plan on reorganizing everything (Creating files so that I won't have to echo everything manually).
+Lastly i'll do more testing and hope shit doesn't break.

+-Thigh GoD